 The ability to “squeeze out” the maximum of a trend – position traders do not have to regularly open and close positions, thereby losing on spreads.

-High profits – position traders can trade with high leverage, as the probability of a mistake is much smaller than in conventional trading.
+High profits – position trading allows you to trade with high leverage, as the probability of a mistake is much smaller than in conventional trading.